Avocado black bean burger is a delicious, filling, and budget-friendly vegan burger. You can make them ahead of time for a tasty plant-based meal.

 Avocado Black Bean Burgers

-- 1 15 ounce can no salt added black beans rinsed & drained
+- 1 (15 ounce) can black beans rinsed & drained

 - ¼ teaspoon garlic powder